MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_22_CreateAndManageACatalogOfResourcesInAADEntitlementManagement.md

 1. If necessary, in the Azure portal, browse to **Azure Active Directory** > **Identity Governance > Catalogs** and then select **Marketing**.

-2. In the Marketing catalog blade, in the left navigation menu, select Roles and administrators.
+2. In the Marketing catalog page, in the left navigation menu, select Roles and administrators.

     ![Screen image displaying the Roles and administrators page for the Marketing catalog](./media/lp4-mod1-catalog-roles-and-admins.png)